dmerejkowsky/blog/content/en/post/0115-awesome-rust-warnings.md

    = note: `#[warn(dead_code)]` on by default
 ```

-And this makes sense: as you can see, to start a Tanker session we only
-need the `email` and `tanker_permanent_identity` fields of the JSON response
-returned by the server.
+This made sense: as you can see, to start a Tanker session we only need the `email` and `tanker_permanent_identity` fields of the JSON response returned by the server.
 In particular, we don't need the user ID at all.

-What's interesting with this example is that we already wrote *six other clients* for
-the server in question (using Python, Go, Java, Javascript, Objective-C and Ruby)
-and that was the first time we got an indication that our JSON API was wasting
-bandwidth by sending information that was actually not needed!
+What's interesting with this example is that at Tanker, we already wrote *six other clients* for the server in question (using Python, Go, Java, Javascript, Objective-C and Ruby) and that was the first time we got an indication that our JSON API was wasting bandwidth by sending information that was actually not needed!

 # The useless mutation

-The second example comes from a personal project - a week ago I started working on a new personal project : implementing the Monkey programming
-language in Rust - following the instructions from the [Writing an Interpreter in Go](https://interpreterbook.com/),
-by Throsten Ball.
+The second example comes from a personal project - a week ago I started implementing an interpreter in Rust, following the instructions from the [Writing an Interpreter in Go](https://interpreterbook.com/), by Throsten Ball.

-As part of implementing the lexer, I wrote the following code:
+As I worked on the the lexer, I wrote the following code:

 ```rust
 use std::iter::Peekable;